Hyundai-Kia-Connect/hyundai_kia_connect_api/README.rst

 Once this is done you can now make the following calls against the vehicle manager::

  #Checks the token is still valid and updates it if not.
-Should be called before anything else.
+Should be called before anything else if the code has been running for any length of time.
  check_and_refresh_token(self)

  #Ideal refresh command.
 Checks if the car has been updated since the time in seconds provided.
 If so does a cached update.
 If not force calls the car.